thunderclient/thunder-client-support/README.md

 To see all the VS Code settings for Thunder Client:

-1. Open VS Code settings View, then search for `Thunder Client`.
+1. Open VSCode settings View, then search for `Thunder Client`.
 2. From Sidebar View -> Click `...` menu at the top, then click `Extension Settings`.

 <a name="contribution"></a>